layalsaad/CreditGuard/README.md

    ```sh
    pip install -r requirements.txt
    ```
 3. Open the sql scripts raw_staging_schema.sql, transformed_staging_schema.sql, and     data_warehouse_schema.sql in MySQL Workbench to create the staging area and data warehouse schemas
-4. Open extract_transform.ipynb in any code editor and runn all cells.
+4. Open extract_transform.ipynb in any code editor and run all cells.
 5. Run loaded_once.sql, monthly_load.sql, weekly_load.sql, and daily_load.sql in MySQL Workbench to load the data into the data warehouse.
 And noow u have the data warehouse ready for any analysis u would like to do.
 6. Running the time_series_analysis.ipynb and the network_analysis.ipynb would perform some time series and network analysis on the data to get into more deep and detailed inights.
 7. Run all cells of model_functions.ipynb in the code editor, then model_analysis.ipynb and check out the analysis and insights.
 This model can be used to predict any transaction if fraud or not given the required information.